biradarvenkatesh01/MARVEL/Level 00/Report.md

 ### **Outcomes and Learnings:**

-**1.What I learnt About APIs:**
+**1. Theoretical Understanding of APIs:**

 I learned that an API (Application Programming Interface) acts as an intermediary or a messenger that allows two different software applications to communicate with each other.

 A good analogy is a waiter in a restaurant.
 The customer (user) gives an order (request) to the waiter (API).
 The waiter takes this request to the kitchen (system), which processes it and prepares the food (response).
 The waiter then brings the food back to the customer.
-The customer doesn't need to know how the kitchen works,they only need to interact with the waiter.
+The customer doesn't need to know how the kitchen works; they only need to interact with the waiter.

 Similarly, APIs provide a set of rules and tools that let one application use the services of another without needing to understand its internal complexity.
 A real-world example is how apps like Uber or Zomato use the Google Maps API to display maps within their own application.

 **2. Practical Application: Pokedex Project**

-To apply this knowledge, I developed a simple Pokedex web application using the technologies listed below:
+I developed a simple Pokedex web application using the technologies listed below:

 * **HTML:** For the basic structure of the webpage.
 * **CSS:** For all the styling and user interface design.